MrKredos/mrkredos.github.io/_posts/thoughts/2024-10-07-perspective.md

 - No presence of dad
     - Dad slept during the day and worked at night so we never really got to see him outside of weekends, and even then he would have a wack sleep pattern.
         - I would look up to my mum as the sole role model and she would always be stressing about raising us, and
-    - I think this just affected how i should be approaching life
+    - I think this just affected how I should be approaching life
 - Anxiety
     - I think this was the culimation of everything said previously.